open-uem/openuem-docs/docs/05-Administration/01-users.md

 As an administrator you can add more users, or you can approve [register requests](/docs/04-Console/10-register.md) that users have requested.

 :::warning
-Don’t forget to add [SMTP settings](/docs/05-Administration/04-smtp.md) so users cato send the email with the certificate to the user
+Don’t forget to add [SMTP settings](/docs/05-Administration/04-smtp.md) so users can receive emails about the registration
 :::

 ## 1. Create a new user